rocky-linux/documentation/docs/gemstones/nmcli.md

 ```

 To change the value of a property for a network connection use the `modify` sub-command with `nmcli connection`.
-For example to change the autoconnect property value from `no` to `yes` for the `ens3` connection profile, type:
+For example, to change the autoconnect property value from `no` to `yes` for the `ens3` connection profile, type:

 ```
 sudo nmcli con mod ens3 connection.autoconnect yes